German Vanilla Crescent Cookies

 All you need for this recipe is two mixing bowls, a sieve and a food container to keep it fresh.

-- Make the vanilla crescent dough: Mix all dry ingredients together and the liquid ingredients separately.
-Then mix, preferably with your hands, the liquid with the dry ingredients.
+- Make the vanilla crescent dough: Mix all dry ingredients together.
+Add the cold butter, cut into pieces, and cashew butter.
+It is best to knead everything well with your hands until a smooth dough is formed.
 The dough becomes a crumbly mixture.
 You have done nothing wrong, the dough should be like this.
 Add some more water to make the dough smoother.